Politics of Botswana: Political parties

-The opposition in the Botswana legislature has historically been fragmented, with several parties competing with one another in addition to challenging the BDP.
-Factionalism is common in Botswana political parties.
-Several parties have split from the Botswana National Front, including the Botswana Congress Party that became another significant opposition party after its creation in 1998.
-Some attempts have been made to create alliances between opposition parties, though none have ever prevented the BDP from achieving a majority in the legislature.
-In 2019, the Botswana National Front, the Botswana Congress Party, the Botswana Movement for Democracy, and the Botswana People's Party joined together as the Umbrella for Democratic Change.
+Factionalism is common in Botswana political parties and several parties have split from the Botswana National Front, including the Botswana Congress Party that became another significant opposition party after its creation in 1998.
+Several attempts were made to create alliances between opposition parties.
+Most notably in 2012, the Botswana National Front, the Botswana Movement for Democracy and the Botswana People's Party formed the Umbrella for Democratic Change which ultimately defeated the BDP at the 2024 Botswana general election.